checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 To power your Browser checks, Checkly uses the **[Playwright](https://github.com/microsoft/playwright)** framework as well as **[Playwright Test](https://playwright.dev/docs/intro)**, a test-runner utilising Playwright to easily write idiomatic and reliable end-to-end tests.
 Use these frameworks to control the interactions you want to happen on a web page.

 {{< info >}}
 We have stopped support for Puppeeteer with runtime 2022.10.
-[Read more about why](/docs/browser-checks/#what-about-puppeteer).
+[Read more about our reasons](/docs/browser-checks/#what-about-puppeteer).
 {{< /info >}}

 The following code is a valid Browser check.